TechieTeee/ScaleFi/ScaleFi/README.md

 From here you will be able to use make commands assuming npm is already installed.

-Assuming you have npm already, Install truffle
+Assuming you have npm already, Install hardhat

-`make install truffle`
+`make install hardhat`

 `make install_deps`